The Things In The Void

 Gods and Daemons

 The Moon of Endings is an Occultarum of spherical shape and several miles apart in diameter, though they shrink by half when they turn themselves inside out.
 One side is covered in obsidian-like rock, while the other is a singular, fractal maw.
 The Moon of Endings can swallow itself and turn inside out, taking the shape of an eye with tentacles.The corpus of the Occultarum is only half-real, warping and twisting as they move.
-Past the Shroud, they are invisible to human eyes but their lurking presence have not gone completely unnoticed.
+Past the Shroud, they are invisible to human eyes but their lurking presence has not gone completely unnoticed.
 Dream-visions and nightmare-quests are not exactly intentional projections by the Occultarum but a consequence of their presence.
 The most cunning among them have turned dreamers into cultists, but most see humanity as insects...
 And meals.
-The mind of the Occultarum do not work as those of humans.
+The mind of the Occultarum does not work like those of humans.
 Each body has a multitude within it that the creature can fracture and split as the situation demand.
-A single Occultarum is able to puppeteer a multitude of sub-divisions of itself.
+A single Occultarum can puppeteer a multitude of sub-divisions of itself.
 Each shard split apart have their own mind and personality, inevitably consumed back into the whole.

 Humanity's piercing of the Shroud have opened the Occultarum to a new sort of hunger: human emotions and souls provide such a colorful banquet compared to the bleak celestial cadavers of the Void.
 They haunt the Void near the mortal world and feed on anything that slips through the crack.
 And the cracks grow wider and wider.
 No longer do human souls go to where they once departed, but are consumed as soon as they leave their dying flesh.